News coverage before Black Sox scandal broke

 I know this wasn't like uncovering a plot to harm President Wilson, but for the sake of honesty in reporting and in baseball, I don't think the public should have waited almost a year for the rumors to become fact.
 Anyone have thoughts on this?

-Good arms now being accepted at 333 W. 35th Street, Chicago
+Regular winning now being accepted at 333 W. 35th Street, Chicago